-- Increased transmission
+- Increased optical transmission

 Nanocoining includes a custom tool that solves this problem by indenting the features rather than scraping the metal away, enabling features significantly smaller than the wavelength of light to be created at a rate of over 300 million features or 30 square millimeters per second.
-The tool is mounted to commercially available drum lathe with precision axes that move the indenting tool along the drum as it spins on an air-bearing spindle.
+The custom tool is mounted to commercially available drum lathe with precision axes that move the indenting tool along the drum as it spins on an air-bearing spindle.

 The nanocoining tool consists of a diamond die mounted to an ultrasonic actuator.
 The diamond die is first patterned with a few thousand features (1) using a focused ion beam.
 The die is attached to the ultrasonic resonant beam actuator (2) that is used to generate about 50,000 indents per second, with each indent replicating the thousands of features on the die.
 Indents can be made into either a flat or cylindrical metal mold (3) that becomes a robust stamp to replicate the structure into polymer films.
-In the cylindrical form it can be used as a drum mold in a roll-to-roll process (4) that can roll film at more than 20 sq-meters per minute, ten million times faster than the ion beam that began the process.
+In the cylindrical form it can be used as a drum mold in a roll-to-roll process (4) that can roll film at more than 20 square meters per minute, ten million times faster than the ion beam that began the process.

-Nanocoining has a distinct competitive advantage for making robust Nickel molds with sub-wavelength features, particularly in its speed and scale.
+Nanocoining has a distinct competitive advantage for making robust metal molds with sub-wavelength features, particularly in its speed and scale.
 The advantage of nanocoining is enhanced by its ability to pattern cylinders.
 Laser-interference lithography can pattern flat shims that can be wrapped around a base cylinder, but that method creates a seam.
 Further, even slight deviation in the flat will disrupt the entire interference pattern.
-E-beam lithography can produce high-resolution nano-features but is limited by speed and scale.
+E-beam lithography can produce high-resolution nano-features but is extremely limited by speed and scale.